ASoftTech/Appst.Gentoo.Rpi/Docs/MkDocs/docs/Boot/Kernel Building.md

 Finally we want to switch config.txt across to using the kernel to test it out.
 If for any reason something goes wrong we can hold down **shift** at bootup, click e to edit the config.txt file within Noobs, to get back to a bootable kernel

+Sometimes there won't be a entry for the old kernel, in which case just add this as a new line to the config.txt

 ```Bash
 nano -w /boot/config.txt